Naturopathic Medicine

 • Disease prevention and health promotion strategies

-• A new perspective to address disease or medical condition
+• A new perspective to address a disease or medical condition

-• To combine conventional and naturopathic treatments with the aim of minimising the side effects of drugs, surgery or medical treatments.
+• To combine conventional and naturopathic treatments to minimise the side effects of drugs, surgery or medical treatments.

 The Benefits of Visiting a Naturopath - How can a Naturopathic Practitioner help me?